Become a Transportation Security Officer: Education and Career Info

 Step 1: Meet Basic Qualifications

 Most transportation security officers work through the U.S. Department of Homeland Security's TSA, although some airports may contract with private employment agencies to fill TSO positions.
 Applicants for TSO positions, whether they are hired through the TSA or by private companies, must be citizens of the United States and hold a high school diploma or GED.
-They must pass an aptitude test, a drug and alcohol screening and a background check.
+A minimum of one year security experience is highly preferred and candidates must pass an aptitude test, a drug and alcohol screening and a background check.
 Physical exams and fitness tests are also required to ensure applicants can perform the extensive standing and lifting required for the job.

 - Improve writing skills.
 Officers regularly fill out documents and incident reports by hand or on a computer, so courses in writing or typing can be beneficial to candidates.